 - in-office T-SCAN evaluation

-Macrotrauma and medical conditions (e.g., arthritis, ICR, osteochondral asymmetry, fibromyalgia, edema, avascular necrosis, CRPS) play significant roles in diagnosis and treatment planning.
+Macrotrauma and medical conditions (e.g., arthritis, ICR, osteochondral asymmetry, fibromyalgia, neuroma, edema, avascular necrosis, CRPS) play significant roles in diagnosis and treatment planning.
 TMJ stability and occlusion are intricately connected to one another; Unstable joints demand primary attention over occlusal analysis because they directly affect the bite (and vice versa).

 STEP 2: DTR SCREENING

-- formal & objective TMJ diagnosis
+- formal and objective TMJ diagnosis

 - full mouth TRIOS imaging

-- INNOBYTE measurement of absolute bite force
+- INNOBYTE absolute force measurement

 - T-SCAN occlusion diagnosis